schneems/schneems/_posts/2017-07-26-omscs-omg-is-an-online-masters-right-for-you.md

 I feel part of the problem are schools in general.
 They equate "hard" with "good education".
 If you're struggling, then surely you're learning, right?
 I believe there's a difference between learning to grind on a hard problem and learning a concept.
 I would love it if the school was focused on content instead of exams, individual projects, and intentionally difficult assignments for the sake of being difficult.

 Schools rely on testing to determine competency and this means deliberately omitting key facts when presenting specifications for projects.
 Like honestly, the assignments are hard enough without being cryptic about it.
 Being a student means being forced to memorize random minutiae to pass multiple choice tests with deceptive looking answers.
 It also means that when asking for help in the forums, you have to be super secretive for risk of accidentally helping another student.
-How awful is that, that my biggest concern when speaking to them is that I might help them TOO much.
+How awful is that?
+My biggest concern when speaking to them is that I might help them TOO much.

 The reason I like programming is that there is so much interaction and help available.
 Ruby is a mostly great community and I really enjoy interacting with others.
 Schools kinda strip all of that away from the learning process.